microsoft/Kusto-Query-Language/doc/partitionoperator.md

 **Example: query non-overlapping data partitions**

-Sometimes it is useful (perf-wise) to run a complex subquery over non-overlapping data partitions in a map/reduce style.
+Sometimes it is useful (performance-wise) to run a complex subquery over non-overlapping data partitions in a map/reduce style.
 The example below shows how to create a manual distribution of aggregation over 10 partitions.